Fresno Co. Health Officials encourage citizens to wear masks, effort to reopen more businesses

 FRESNO, Calif.
-(KSEE) – Fresno County health officials are encouraging residents to wear masks out in public as an effort to reopen more businesses.
+(KGPE) – Fresno County health officials are encouraging residents to wear masks out in public as an effort to reopen more businesses.

 Fresno County Health Official Dr. Rais Vohra is asking local citizens to wear masks in public buildings.